rushbah123453/Coding-DSA/src/interviewPrep/java/AbstractVsInterface/Theory.md

 Therefore, everything in an interface must be public.
 Non-public members are only useful if you have access to the implementation and therefore don't meaningfully contribute to an interface definition.

+Final verdict:

+1. Abstract class and interface both are used to achieve abstraction where we can declare the abstract methods.
+Abstract class and interface both can't be instantiated.